Student Experience

 • Rock 'n Roll Club

-This club is open to any student at Loyola Blakefield who enjoys playing music.
+This club is open to High School students at Loyola Blakefield who enjoys playing music.
 No experience is necessary.
 Bring your own instrument.
+Middle School students may be considered following an audition.
+The club meet each Wednesday from 3:05 to 4:00 in the Band Room in St. Ignatius Hall.

 • Service & Justice Committee

 This committee, open to middle school and high school students, plans and coordinates monthly service projects in our local Baltimore community.
 These service projects occur after school and on weekends and are open to all students and faculty members.
-The group meets weekly in B106.
+The group meets each Monday afternoon from 3:05 to 3:45 in the Burk Academic Commons (Burk 100).

 • Ski Club